hashicorp/terraform/website/source/docs/providers/openstack/index.html.markdown

   `OS_INSECURE` environment variable is used.

 * `cacert_file` - (Optional) Specify a custom CA certificate when communicating over SSL.
+You can specify either a path to the file or the contents of the certificate.
 If omitted, the `OS_CACERT` environment variable is used.

 * `cert` - (Optional) Specify client certificate file for SSL client authentication.
+You can specify either a path to the file or the contents of the certificate.
 If omitted the `OS_CERT` environment variable is used.

 * `key` - (Optional) Specify client private key file for SSL client authentication.
+You can specify either a path to the file or the contents of the key.
 If omitted the `OS_KEY` environment variable is used.

 * `endpoint_type` - (Optional) Specify which type of endpoint to use from the service catalog.
 It can be set using the OS_ENDPOINT_TYPE environment